Hey there! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The main benefit of pasteurization is that it extends the shelf life of the beer.
 A bottle of pasteurized beer can remain fresh-tasting for about six to nine months.
 Some can last up to a year in the refrigerator.
 Meanwhile, unpasteurized beers can last anywhere between 60 to 180 days, depending on the packaging and if it is kept in constant refrigeration.

-If you purchase unpasteurized beer, make sure you don’t let it get hot; no one likes skunky, off-tasting beer!
+If you purchase it, make sure you don’t let it get hot; no one likes skunky, off-tasting beer!

-Can’t find unpasteurized beer no matter where you go?
+Can’t find it no matter where you go?
 Look for “bottle conditioned” on the label.
 That’s another term meaning “unpasteurized” and means that yeast was added in during the bottling stage for added carbonation.

 Here are some brands to look for: